Common Press Project

 We cannot do this without you!
 Our goal is to raise $35,000 to make this project a reality.

 Anyone who contributes to the project (no matter the amount) will be listed below, and receive updates as we go along.
 Your name will also be listed on a plaque on the press itself!
-We hope to have a grand unveiling later this summer.
+Make sure to fill out the contact form above to keep up-to-date on the project!

 Thank you to our donors!